Albert0i/DAO/README-cont.md

 #### Prologue
+Some programmers are used to scrutinize things in minute level.
+Inconsistent nomenclature, abundance of variables, asymmetric layout and ineffective implementation are agonizing.
+Striking a balance between *what is need* and *what can do* is always a dilemma.
+Code, once written, has to be changed again and again, hardly comes to consummation.

-Reality is imperfect; perfection is unrealistic.
-No code is flawless...
+Reality is imperfect;
+perfection is unrealistic.
+No code is flawless.

 #### I. DAO Server